OpenWorm: Open science

 The OpenWorm community is committed to the ideals of open science.
 Generally this means that the team will try to publish in open access journals and include all data gathered (to avoid the file drawer problem).
-Indeed, all the biological data the team has gathered is publicly available, and the five publications the group has made so far are available for free on their website.
+Indeed, all the biological data the team has gathered is publicly available.

+By mid-2024, twenty publications made by the group are available for free on their website.
 All the software that OpenWorm has produced is completely free and open source.

 OpenWorm is also trying a radically open model of scientific collaboration.
 The team consists of anyone who wishes to be a part of it.
 There are over one hundred "members" who are signed up for the high volume technical mailing list.
 Of the most active members who are named on a publication there are collaborators from Russia, Brazil, England, Scotland, Ireland and the United States.

 To coordinate this international effort, the team uses "virtual lab meetings" and other online tools that are detailed in the resources section.